OfficeDev/outlook-dev-docs/docs/add-ins/sideload-outlook-add-ins-for-testing.md

 1. Go to [Outlook in Office 365](https://outlook.office.com).

-1. Choose the gear icon in the top-right section and select **Manage add-ins**.
+1. Choose the gear icon in the top-right section of the toolbar and select **Manage add-ins**.

     ![Outlook on the web screenshot pointing to Manage add-ins option](images/outlook-sideload-web-manage-integrations.PNG)